samdenty/ios-vibrator-pro-max/README.md

 ## Durations longer than 1000ms

 This will block the main thread for the duration of the vibration pattern.
+Only vibration patterns longer than 1s total will block.
+Blocking is required as it's the only way to extend the trusted event grant of the click handler (async vibrations have expiration)

 ```ts
 import { enableMainThreadBlocking } from "ios-vibrator-pro-max";